pablomelo-inf/sisWtec/README.md

 ## About the SisWtec
 SisWtec is a solution for managment sales and costumer in a Physical Stores.
 ## Customer challenges:
-1 - The Salles aren't automatized.
+1. The Salles aren't automatized.
 All are anoted in notepad manually.
-2 - The products are in a catalogue noted.
+2. The products are in a catalogue noted.
-3 - The customer speend lot time for manage stock manually.
+3. The customer speend lot time for manage stock manually.

-## The Wtec propose solve this these challenges with functions:
+## The Wtec propose solve this these challenges with functions
 * Managment costumer.
 * Staff Controll (i.e Salesmans).
 * Sales Monitoring.